Prognosis and management of congenital long QT syndrome

 LQTS can be inherited or acquired.
 The congenital forms are caused either by autosomal dominant or less often by autosomal recessive genetic mutations, almost all of which encode for abnormal cardiac ion channels (table 1).
 The acquired forms are caused by a large number of stimuli, most frequently antiarrhythmic and other types of drugs and electrolyte and metabolic abnormalities (table 2).
 (See "Genetics of congenital and acquired long QT syndrome" and "Acquired long QT syndrome".)

 An important distinction between the congenital and acquired forms is that the latter can usually be reversed by correction of the underlying disorder or discontinuation of the offending drug.
-However, some patients with acquired LQTS appear to have a "forme fruste" of congenital LQTS in which a mutation or polymorphism in one of the LQTS genes is clinically silent until the patient is exposed to a particular drug or other predisposing factor.
+However, some patients with acquired LQTS have a "forme fruste" of congenital LQTS in which a mutation or polymorphism in one of the LQTS genes is clinically silent until the patient is exposed to a particular drug or other predisposing factor.
 (See "Acquired long QT syndrome", section on 'Mutations in LQTS genes'.)

 The natural history, prognosis, and treatment of congenital LQTS will be reviewed here.
 Clinical manifestations and criteria for the diagnosis of congenital LQTS and issues related to the management of acquired LQTS are discussed separately.
 (See "Clinical features of congenital long QT syndrome" and "Diagnosis of congenital long QT syndrome" and "Acquired long QT syndrome".)